-Table 2 depicts the diffusion of the new risk characteristics in Germany after deregulation in 1994.
-The entries in Table 2 relate different types of rebates and surcharges to the rate of market penetration (expressed as percentage of companies which applied these variables) at different years.
+Table 2, see pages 6-7, depicts the diffusion of the new risk characteristics in Germany after de-regulation in 1994.
+The entries in table 2 relate different types of rebates and surcharges to the rate of market penetration (expressed as percentage of companies which applied these variables) at different years.
 'N' indicates the number of observed insurance companies in each year.
-Hyphenated entries indicate that a tool was not used by any firm in a specific year.
-The risk characteristics are reported for the motor insurance market as a whole because separate data on risk variables for different classes of insurance (e.g. TPMI, comprehensive insurance) were not available.
+The risk characteristics are reported for the motor insurance market as a whole because separate data on risk variables for different classes of insurance (eg TPMI, comprehensive insurance) were not available.
 During the first three years (1995- 1997) nearly all German insurers reported to Finanztest.
-In subsequent years less information was available because of nonresponse by some firms.
+In subsequent years less information was available because of non-response by some firms.

 Looking into the present system of rebates/ surcharges (2003), we find that Car Age, Driver Age, Mileage, Occupation and Garage Ownership are the most common risk variables.
 Other variables like Children and Long-term Client are used by nearly half the firms.
-Yet other variables such as Rebates for Safe Driving Practice and Fuel Saving Cars are supplied by only a few firms.
+Yet other variables such as Rebates for Safe Driving Practice and Fuel Saving Cars are supplied by few firms.

-We may distinguish between four basic patterns of diffusion (see Figure 2).
+We may distinguish between four basic patterns of diffusion (see figure 2).